DEFRA/cdp-defra-id-stub/README.md

 ## Purpose

-Allows simulating an integraton with DEFRA ID authentication.
+Allows simulating an integration with DEFRA ID authentication.

 Intended use in development and automated testing.
 Available as docker image and in lower CDP environments.